Teaching Enhancement Grants

 Eligibility | Guidelines | Selection Process

-If awarded a Teaching Enhancement Grant for a Spring 2015 course, funds must be used and all receipts for reimbursement must be received in CTRL by July 31, 2015.
-Original receipts should be submitted to Trisha Young in Hurst Hall 214.
+If awarded a Teaching Enhancement Grant for a Fall 2015 course, funds must be used and all original receipts for reimbursement must be submitted to CTRL by January 29, 2016 in Hurst Hall 214.

 - Funds may be used for such purposes as honoraria for outside speakers or materials that are “used up” during the course (e.g., short-term subscription to online teaching tools, special materials for a science or arts course that doesn’t have a lab fee).
 Funds may not be used for basic “school supplies” (e.g., poster board, markers).